JUSTIN HARMER

 Having been a wedding and portrait photographer for a number of years, Charlotte Harmer began painting in 2015 and sold her first work in 2017.
 She trained at the London Fine Art Studios and privately with Anthony Giles and Nick Bashall.

 Charlotte’s work is figurative oil, featuring landscapes, seascapes and still life.
-She began painting as a way of meditation informed by her Catholic faith, and she aims to work in a way that reflects that.
-Her work points beyond itself to the transcendent - outwardly the subject may be a humble household object, but her paintings reveal more significant narratives articulated through composition, colour, light and shade.
-Her paintings become places where the inner light of reality - the thumbprint of the divine creator - can shine through and touch the viewer.
-In that familiar phrase - like the Shrine village of Walsingham - they are "thin places”, where the essence of things as they truly are is revealed.
+She began painting as a way of meditation informed by her Catholic faith, and she aims to reflect her faith in the way she works .
+Her aim is to point beyond canvass, board, oil and image to the transcendent - outwardly the subject may be a humble household object, but her paintings reveal more significant narratives.
+They become places where the inner light of reality - the thumbprint of the Creator - can shine through and touch the viewer.
+Like the Shrine village of Walsingham - they are "thin places”, where the essence of things as they truly are is revealed.

 To view her photography website, which is under her maiden name, Charlotte Bromley Davenport, go to: www.charlottebd.com